 Despite Queen Victoria being a pioneering, powerful and visible ruler of one of the world’s most influential countries, it was her early marriage to Prince Albert, unwavering loyalty to him and large family that influenced the standards to which women were expected to aspire.
 Queen Victoria somehow became the epitome of the ideal domesticated Victorian woman.

-Women were subsequently portrayed in art as ‘ministering angels’ as in Charles West Cope’s The Young Mother (1845) and Edward Burne-Jones’ Love and the Pilgrim (1896–1897).
+Women were subsequently portrayed in art as ‘ministering angels’ as in Charles West Cope’s The Young Mother (1845).
 In George Elgar Hicks’ Woman’s Mission: Companion of Manhood (1863) which was painted five years after Past and Present, the central panel of a triptych shows the perfect wife who is great at running her home.
 She is suitably dressed, fresh flowers are on the mantelpiece and breakfast is neatly set on the table.
 Upon her husband hearing the news of the death of someone close to him, she leans in, focuses on him and remains by his side.

 Women today are still expected to be the doting nurturer and companion and those who depart from this gender script for whatever reason are judged harshly for doing so.
 Ariana Grande was forced to speak out earlier this year after was she criticised for leaving her toxic relationship with ex-boyfriend Mac Miller, who had struggled with substance abuse throughout his life, because he had ‘poured his heart out on a ten song album to her’.
 In the wake of his recent fatal overdose, trolls called Grande selfish for not doing more to help Miller's addiction and mental health and insinuated she was responsible for his death. #ArianaKilledMac became a trending hashtag.